This post explores how competitive Interactive Brokers is when it comes to commissions for trading stocks.

 Interactive Brokers Fixed Commission Structure

-Here are the various commission pricing under the fixed commission structure:
+Here is the various commission pricing under the fixed commission structure:

 I find that if your account balance is more than US$100,000 and your trade size is more than $1000, the difference between Tiered and Fixed is not a lot.